sazzad7066/sazzad7066/README.md

 ## Web Developer

 I'm Sazzadul Islam.
 I am an enthusiastic web developer.
-I like to create a website with these technologies such as HTML, CSS, Bootstrap, and JavaScript.
-Also, I am trying to learn new technologies about web development to explore the world wide web and try to be a world-class developer
+I want to create a website using HTML, CSS, Bootstrap, and JavaScript technologies.
+Also, I am trying to learn new technologies about web development to explore the World Wide Web and try to be a world-class developer.

 Skills: Html5/Css3/ Bootstrap/,Tailwind/ Javascript

-- 🔭 I’m currently working on study
+- 🔭 I’m currently working on a study
 - 🌱 I’m currently learning Javascript
-- 👯 I’m looking to collaborate on githup
+- 👯 I’m looking to collaborate on GitHub
 - 🤔 I’m looking for help with Google /Youtube/Friend